 We want to make it clear that most doctors aren’t trying to use you for your insurance money.
 On the contrary, most actually genuinely want to help you recover from your condition, but it’s important to know that these financial motivators do exist so that you don’t undergo an unnecessary surgery.

-The best way to ensure that you choose the best treatment option for yourself is to have actual images taken of your spine, ideally through an MRI or CT scan and then get opinions from multiple, high-rated neurosurgeons in your area.
+The best way to ensure that you choose the best treatment option for yourself is to have actual images taken of your spine, ideally through an MRI or CT scan and then get opinions from multiple, highly-rated neurosurgeons in your area.

 What to Look for When Needing Spine Surgery